Canisius High School: Campus

 The Jesuits purchased the building from the City of Buffalo in 1944 for $92,000.
 Soon after, the Beecher Classroom Wing was added to the south of the structure, opening in 1948.
 A Jesuit residence (Frauenheim Hall) was added to the northwest side of the building.
-In about 1956, the adjacent Milburn House, site of the death of President William McKinley, was demolished to make way for a parking lot.
-It had been an apartment building since 1919 but had fallen into a state of significant disrepair by the time of its demolition.
+In 1957, the adjacent Milburn House, site of the death of President William McKinley, was demolished to make way for a parking lot.
+It had been an apartment building since 1919 but had fallen into a state by the time of its demolition.

 In November 2007, the school unveiled a $14 million plan to upgrade its campus.
-Frauenheim Hall was demolished and replaced by the state-of-the-art Bernard J. Kennedy Field House, with a seating capacity of over 1,000 for basketball games and other indoor sporting events.
+Frauenheim Hall was demolished and replaced by the Bernard J. Kennedy Field House, with a seating capacity of over 1,000 for basketball games and other indoor sporting events.
 A new Math and Science center, the Montante Academic Wing, stands connected to the Beecher Classroom Wing, adjoining West Ferry Street.
 Additionally, administrative offices have moved east across Delaware Avenue.
 In 2008, the Robert J. Stransky Memorial Athletic Complex opened in the suburb of West Seneca.

 The campus has continued to expand in recent years.
 The school's weight room underwent a six-figure, extensive renovation in 2012, and in May 2017, the school announced it had acquired the Conners Mansion, located next to the main campus on the opposite side of West Ferry Street.
 The Delaware Avenue campus now includes in excess of 100,000 square footage of educational space via three mansions - the Rand Mansion (1180 Delaware Avenue), Welch Mansion (1193 Delaware Avenue), and Conners Mansion (1140 Delaware Avenue) - as well as the Auditorium, Kennedy Field House, and Montante Academic Wing.

 Student body

-As of 2013–14, Canisius enrolls approximately 1,885 students from Western New York and Southern Ontario, representing 4 counties, 42 cities and towns, and 147 grammar and middle schools.
-While the Catholic education system in Buffalo and the United States has declined since the start of the 21st Century, the Canisius student population has actually increased almost 20%, and today's student population is made of a mix of students from both Catholic and public grammar school backgrounds.
+As of 2024-25, Canisius has a student body size of 600 students comprised from Western New York and Southern Ontario, representing 4 counties, 42 cities and towns, and 147 grammar and middle schools.
+The faculty to student ratio is 11 students to 1 teacher.
+While the Catholic education system in Buffalo and the United States has declined since the start of the 21st century, the Canisius student population has increased by almost 20%, and today's student population is made of a mix of students from both Catholic and public grammar school backgrounds.
 The Class of 2009 produced 3 National Merit Finalists and 13 National Merit Commended Students, more than any other private high school in Western New York.

-Canisius offers a wide variety of extracurricular activities, including Mock Trial, The Citadel newspaper, the Chanticleer literary magazine, the Arena yearbook, the National Honor Society, Students Against Destructive Decisions, Coding Club, Ski Club, Donate Life, Foursquare Club, the Gamers' Guild, Stage Crew, Speech and Debate, Wall Street Club, Writers' Club, The Meditators (Meditation Club), Chess Club, Innovative Thinking & Entrepreneurial Club (ITEC), and a league-champion Masterminds (Quiz Bowl) team.
+Canisius offers a wide variety of extracurricular activities, including Mock Trial, The Citadel newspaper, the Chanticleer literary magazine, the Arena yearbook, the National Honor Society, Students Against Destructive Decisions, Coding Club, Ski Club, Donate Life, Foursquare Club, the Gamers' Guild, Stage Crew, Speech and Debate, Wall Street Club, Writers' Club, The Meditators (Meditation Club), Chess Club, Innovative Thinking & Entrepreneurial Club (ITEC), and a league-champion Masterminds team.